MaicyMxtim/Communicate-Data-Findings/README.md

 ## Dataset

-> The dataset i used for this project is the Ford GoBike data set
+> The dataset I used for this project is the Ford GoBike data set

 ## Summary of Findings